 Supreme Court Clears Path to End TPS for Venezuelans

-Supreme Court Clears Path to End TPS for Venezuelans: What You Need to Know What Is Temporary Protected Status (TPS)?
+What Is Temporary Protected Status (TPS)?
 Temporary Protected Status (TPS) is a humanitarian program administered by the U.S. Department of Homeland Security (DHS).
-It offers temporary legal status and work authorization to nationals of countries experiencing ongoing armed conflict, environmental disasters,…
+It offers temporary legal status and work authorization to nationals of countries experiencing ongoing armed conflict, environmental disasters, or other extraordinary conditions that prevent safe return.
+TPS does not lead directly to…

 New Parole In Place Policy